Jayg000e/group1_final_project/README.md

   # group1_final_presentation is the powerpoint we present in the presentation
   # submission is the predict result using sklearn gradientboost which got 0.7945 in Kaggle
   # submission2 is the predict result using our own implemented gradientboost
+  # train is the trainingset of titanic dataset
+  # test is the testset of titanic dataset